Jesús María Sanromá: Sanromá debuts

 In January 1916, Sanromá debuted at the Puerto Rican Ateneo in San Juan, the island's capital.
 Unknown to him, José de Diego was amongst the public in the audience.
 So impressed was de Diego with Sanromá that he persuaded the government to give Sanromá a grant of 600 dollars.
 The grant was to be used to further his musical education in the United States.

-Sanromá enrolled in the New England Conservatory of Music in Boston, Massachusetts and studied piano with David Sequeira.
+Sanromá enrolled in the New England Conservatory of Music in Boston, Massachusetts, and studied piano with David Sequeira.
 He graduated in 1920 and was awarded the Mason and Hamlin Prize.
-Shortly after his graduation he earned the position of official pianist of the Boston Symphony Orchestra, becoming the first person ever to receive such an honor.
+Shortly after his graduation he earned the position of official pianist of the Boston Symphony Orchestra, becoming the first person to receive such an honor.
 He continued studies with Polish pianist Antoinette Szumowska-Adamowska at NEC from 1920 to 1927, and later took additional classes with Alfred Cortot in Paris (June–July 1927) and with Artur Schnabel in Berlin (September–October 1927).